RachWalm/VolunteerVillage/README.md

 The aim is to have a landing page that is enthusiastic about volunteering.
 This should hook the volunteer without making it seem like hard work.
 From there a new user (coordinator or volunteer) can sign up, select their role and fill out a profile form.

 On every page there is the logo for volunteer village which is based around a helping hand coming out of the dark surrounded by holding hands circle motif and has the words volunteer village in the centre.
 This is mirrored in the favicon on the tab.
+Also on every page there is a box (surrounded by shadow - to emphasis it isn't part of the nav) which lets users know if they are logged in and what user name they are logged in as incase they have different logins for different roles.
+The nav is permanently there to take you to the homepage and relevant pages to the area of the site you are on and who you are logged in as.

 As a volunteer they can then see their profile, edit it and delete their personal details from the account, having created it at the beginning of the process.